Customer Information on Data Protection for SIX Exchange Regulation AG

 The rights specified above may be denied or restricted if the interests, rights and freedoms of third parties prevail or if processing of Data is necessary to establish, exercise or defend any legal claims of SIX Companies.

-SIX Exchange Regulation Ltd may also refuse or limit the rights set out above where the Data has been processed within the framework of activities required by it under law or regulations (legitimate interest).
+SIX Exchange Regulation AG may also refuse or limit the rights set out above where the Data has been processed within the framework of activities required by it under law or regulations (legitimate interest).

 Yes.
-All questions relating to data protection and the rights of Data Subjects can be directed to the Data Protection Officer (DPO) of SIX Group at the following contact address:
+All questions relating to data protection and the rights of Data Subjects can be directed to the Data Protection Officer (DPO) of SIX Group Ltd at the following contact address:

 SIX Group Services AG